Raising Children Who Will Be in Demand Later

 Why?

-Because it sold out only a few years after being published, the book was about raising creative children.
-"How strange," thought I, that a book on that subject would be in such demand—or was it strange?
+It was overpriced because it had sold out only a few years after being published.
+"How strange," thought I, that a book on the subject of creativity would be in such demand—or was it strange?

 Raising children in the 21st century of massive technology and a dumbed-down education is a perfect recipe for raising dull children.